BHOOMIKA BHAT

 PhD student

 I am interested in understanding how nematode infections influence nestmate recognition and social behavior in ants.
 I am also interested in understanding the chemical basis for the changes in these behaviors.
 I completed my Masters at the Indian Institute of Science, Bangalore.
-My Masters project was to understand the influence of community coalescence in the evolution of predatory abilities and social traits in lab-evolved strains of a bacterial predaor Myxococcus xanthus.
+My Masters project was to understand the influence of community coalescence in the evolution of predatory abilities and social traits in lab-evolved strains of a bacterial predator Myxococcus xanthus.

 LAI KA LO